-- Reduce your risk of chemical exposure by wearing waterproof gloves, socks with shoes, long sleeves, long pants, goggles and a face mask.
+- Reduce your risk of chemical exposure by wearing waterproof gloves, shoes and socks, long sleeves, long pants, goggles, and a face mask.

 - Pyrethrin-based insecticides are toxic to fish and other aquatic life.
 Remove an aquarium from the treatment area or seal it up before spraying.

 Increasing Air Flow

 Because the bloodsucking insects are so small and such weak fliers, you can stop sand flies from feeding on you by creating a moderate breeze.
 Turn ceiling fans on high and set up table, box, window, and pedestal fans to increase air circulation throughout your house.